China backs shutting Ukraine out of Nato

 It emerged Saturday that two Ukrainian soldiers died from shrapnel wounds in east Ukraine after a shelling attack by Russia-controlled separatists.

-Russia has evacuated people from its occupied territories in east Ukraine, where there also has been heavy artillery fire on the contact line.
+Russia has evacuated people from its occupied territories in east Ukraine, where there has been heavy artillery fire on the contact line.

 Russia also has moved field hospitals, blood supplies, and logistics equipment to the Ukrainian border, according to the US and media reports.